 GREATS' Friend Landing Page Offers the Discount Right Out of the Box

 Flat Tummy Tea’s Friend Landing Page Makes You Want To Tell All Your Babes

 Strong use of a ‘hero image’ with a very strong call to action is the key to success.
 (And yes, you can build a Friend Landing Page easily and intuitively with ReferralCandy's page editor.)

 Check out 30+ more examples of Friend Landing Pages.

 Here's a referral program templates checklist, just for you

 Congratulations for making it this far!
-You’ll have seen how some great designs and savvy brands are building their referral programs for success.
-To help you keep track of what you’ll need, here’s a simple image:
+You'll have seen how some great designs and savvy brands are building their referral programs for success.
+Now it's your turn to get your referral marketing right.
+It's time for you to learn how to set up your referral program.
+To help you keep track of what you'll need, here's a simple image: